pbv/codex/doc/USER-GUIDE.md

 3. [](work3.md){.ex}
 ~~~

-Exercise links are marked with a special class `.ex`; this
+Exercise links should be marked with a special class `.ex`;
-the link anchor text is automatically filled with the exercise title;
+this automatically fills the link anchor text with the exercise
-a short summary of previous submissions done by the
+title.
+A short summary of previous submissions done by the logged-in
-logged-in user is also added.
+user is also added.

 The adminstrator can edit the index page to choose the order
 of exercises, or group exercises using sections and sub-pages.
 It is also